Home » Computer Guides » Computer Tech Guides » The Difference Between Save And Save As

 Wordpad is open.
 Text reads "This is a file that I'll save using the SAVE AS command".

-That’s because the files you’re saving are new files.
+That’s because the file you’re saving is a new file.

-New files need a name and a location.
+New files need a file name and a location (a folder) before they can be saved.

 So why do we have two options for saving files?
 The answer is that you need the two options when you’re saving a file that already exists.
 That is to say, a file that already has a filename and location.